 Salaries, wages and benefits increased \$25.5 million, or 65.9%, to \$64.3 million for the year ended December 31, 2022, compared to \$38.7 million for the corresponding period in 2021.
 We increased employee headcount to respond to our significant sales growth and invested in existing channels as we built additional capabilities to add incremental revenue streams and expanded products lines, which resulted in higher salaries, wages and benefits.
 In addition, in 2022, we continued to strengthen our marketing and advertising capabilities, but focused our spend on areas and activities with higher returns.
 This resulted in increased marketing and advertising expenses of \$1.8 million, or 5.0%, to \$38.2 million for the year ended December 31, 2022, compared to \$36.4 million for the corresponding period in 2021.
 In addition, General and Administrative expenses increased \$38.3 million, or 146.5%, to \$64.5 million for the year ended December 31, 2022 as compared to \$26.2 million for the same period 2021.
-The increase is channels and product lines.
+The increase is due to growth of corporate infrastructure primarily in information technology software, as well as, professional services to help facilitate the expansion of new and existing sales channels and product lines.